litexlang/litex-tutorial/Essentials/1_let.md

 let n, m N
 ```

+> Note: Above line is same as the line `let n N, m N`.
+Here is a syntactic sugar for you.

 ```litex
 # claim Objects n, m in N and z in Z
 let n, m N, z Z